Non-European Student Migration to the UK

 Those wishing to stay in the UK beyond the terms of their initial student visa have several options: they can apply for an extension to their student visa, or apply for a new visa under a work or family category.
 Some might stay on without a visa, but overstayers are difficult to estimate and impossible to count directly using administrative data, as they evade the immigration control system.
 The outcomes of extension applications made by non-EEA students appear in Figure 6.
 Refusals have been relatively rare, although they were higher during the initial stages of the Points-Based System.
 In 2014, about 85% of student extension applications (65,900) were accepted, while about 15% (11,100) were rejected.
 Note that these data refer to extensions granted to remain in the UK as students, and do not include students who extend their stay through transfer to work or family routes.

-Students not only have shorter stays, but they also bring fewer dependents than other categories of migrants.
-The ratio of main applicants to dependents awarded Tier 4 Student visas is approximately 10:1 (slightly more than one dependent visa is granted entry for every 10 main applicant student visas).
+The ratio of main applicants to dependents awarded Tier 4 Student visas is approximately 10:1, meaning that slightly more than one dependent visa is granted entry for every 10 main applicant student visas.
 For Tier 2 labour migrants the ratio historically has ranged between 10:6.5 and 10:8.

 The usual inconsistencies among different sources of data on UK migration flows apply to the estimation of student migration.
 The sources of data include Home Office and LTIM estimates from the International Passenger Survey, and changes in the population of foreign students in the UK estimated by the quarterly Labour Force Survey.

 Each of these sources has important limitations as a measure of student migrants coming to the UK.